 Check out your new community if you can.
 It will give you a feel for the amenities they offer.
 Also, plan to send out all the change of address cards well in advance to banks, credit card companies, government agencies, and financial institutions.
 You don’t want to deal with all of that after you make the move.
 You’ll also want to contact schools if you have children in school, and your health insurance company to ensure a seamless transition to the new location.

 You’ll also want to contact utilities at your new location and set up service several weeks before you arrive.

 You want to start early with the packing, going room by room.
 Set a date to start with the early packing and stick with a slow but steady schedule to get it all done.
 This start date is important.
 Once it’s in place, it will help you plan the timing of other items on this list, especially those that must be done before you start packing.

 Budget for the Move

-This is where the written, guaranteed price from a professional moving service comes in handy.
+This is where the written, price from a professional moving service comes in handy.
 Knowing what you will pay the movers is a big part of your moving budget.
 That budget will include costs for packing supplies, gas and tolls on the road, etc.

 You don’t necessarily have to set a date for a garage sale, but it helps to at least set-aside time before packing starts to get rid of items you don’t need.
 This culling of unneeded items is one of the best ways you can make your move enjoyable.